Heating and Cooling Units for Apartments and Condos

 HVAC Installation Ability

-Some heating and cooling systems simply cannot be installed in certain buildings.
-Central air conditioning, for example, requires ductwork, and some homes that weren’t originally built with central air may be unable to handle the necessary upgrade.
+Some heating and cooling systems cannot be installed in certain buildings.
+Central air conditioning, for example, requires ductwork and some homes that weren’t originally built with central air may be unable to handle the necessary upgrade.
 In this case, you will have to consider another type of system.

 Apartment Size / Dual Zone